 Whenever she can, she sources organic and GMO-free ingredients.
 Some of their products do contain sustainably sourced beeswax.

 If you are looking for a vegan zero waste dish soap, this is it.
 They actually stopped making liquid soap of any kind to cut back on all the plastic packaging.
 Marie-Eve and her dedicated employees work diligently to ensure sustainability is taken into account at every stage from production to packaging.

 Their Shea butter is fairtrade and they work with a co-op in Cape Town for their hemp oil and seaweed.
-They are currently also looking to collaborating with Loop Store, which offers 300 items, from ice-cream to mouthwash, all in reusable packaging.
+They are currently also looking to collaborating with Loop Store, which offers 300 items, from ice cream to mouthwash, all in reusable packaging.
 After using the items, customers put the empty containers in a Loop tote on their doorstep.
-A full in a jar is $19.99.
+A full jar is $19.99.

 Glorious Life Soap makes eco dish soap that is toxic-free, vegan, and all-natural.
 It’s made with simple and effective ingredients like castor, coconut and sunflower oil, and then infused with sweet orange essential oils.

 It bubbles and suds to get your dishes clean and sparkling.
 And it comes sans all the plastic packaging.

 Founder Andrea was searching for greener alternatives to common items we use in the home and could not find any she loved, so she created her own line of zero waste home and body care items that are palm-oil- and gluten-free; vegan; and free of synthetic dyes, fragrances, perfumes, paraben, SLS, synthetic preservative, silicone, and hardening agents.